Ibis Ripmo GX Review

 Ibis Ripmo GX Climbing

 The first time I got the bike, I couldn’t wait and rode it for a climb and I have to say, I was very satisfied with its performance.
+Another thing that needs to be prepared in advance is booking accommodation.
+This time, I still booked accommodation on IHG Hotels & Resorts, hoping for a good rest.

 As soon as I got on the bike, I could feel the overall lightness of the bike.
 The carbon frame made the weight light enough, which saved me a lot of energy while climbing.